soundasleep/upcase-notes/intermediate-rails.md

 * Model.where(id: [1, 2, 3]) -> WHERE id IN ...
 * Concerns through `include ConcernName...` in app/models/concerns/concern_name.rb

+### Questions

-Question: When do Ruby query caches apply?
+* When do Ruby query caches apply?
 Can you have stale data?
-Question: When would using your own cheap cache be a bad idea?
+* When would using your own cheap cache be a bad idea?
 What if you wanted to invalidate the cache?
-Question: Why would moving Following to a Concern be a bad idea?
+* Why would moving Following to a Concern be a bad idea?
 (We only use the concern once!)

+### Notes

-A bit of premature optimisation, but that's OK.
+* A bit of premature optimisation, but that's OK.
-I don't agree with creating a "Dashboard" object yet, since the Dashboard object doesn't have anything unique other than collations...
+* I don't agree with creating a "Dashboard" object yet, since the Dashboard object doesn't have anything unique other than collations...
-I DON'T agree with following hipster design patterns based on what cool people are saying in Internet videos.
+* I DON'T agree with following hipster design patterns based on what cool people are saying in Internet videos.
 Concepts such as "single responsibility" and "open close" is fine but you need to have the experience of when to use/not use it and why. c.f.
 GoF book.
 I would suggest rather having a good study on design patterns based on the GoF book rather than following a random video.
-Not sure why we have a Timeline object, we could have just had it in Dashboard.timeline "Hard to paginate" but we haven't talked about pagination yet
+* Not sure why we have a Timeline object, we could have just had it in Dashboard.timeline
+* "Hard to paginate" but we haven't talked about pagination yet

 `extend ActiveModel::Naming` doesn't seem to work in Rails 4, you still have to have `to_partial_path`.